canonical/nvme-tcp-poc/README.md

  * "I chose "Use an entire disk" instead of "Custom storage layout" and ended up with a system that does not boot.".
 Please use "Custom storage layout" for now.
 The progress is tracked in [LP:#2073119](https://bugs.launchpad.net/subiquity/+bug/2073119).
  * The installer removes dracut and reinstalls initramfs-tools at the end of the installation.
 See [LP:#2073125](https://bugs.launchpad.net/subiquity/+bug/2073125).
 There is a workaround in the PoC (see resources/cc-initiator.yaml) to reinstall dracut after it gets removed.
+ * "When installing the target VM, the installer waits for me to select a language instead of running automatically.".
+This should be addressed by installing the virtinst package from the [ogayot/nvme-o-tcp PPA](https://launchpad.net/~ogayot/+archive/ubuntu/nvme-o-tcp).
+See [LP:#2073461](https://bugs.launchpad.net/ubuntu/+source/virt-manager/+bug/2073461).